What is Leadership Coaching?Article posted on

 - objectivation of issues dealt with during the process of interaction with a trainee;

-- establishment of trust-based and partnership (equitable) relations which enable to remove barriers in the course of interaction and to facilitate the process of solving problems which face a future specialist;
+- establishment of trust-based and partnership (equitable) relations which enable to remove barriers in the course of interaction and to facilitate the process of solving of problems which face a future specialist;

 - experience and professional competence of the coach shall produce a synergetic effect on a manager.